lyphtec/markdown-serve/README.md

 [![Build Status](https://travis-ci.org/lyphtec/markdown-serve.svg?branch=master)](https://travis-ci.org/lyphtec/markdown-serve)

-Simple Markdown files server that can be used as an Express (connect) middleware or standalone.
+Simple Markdown files server that can be used as an Express middleware or standalone.

 ## Overview